paperclip-rs/paperclip/README.md

 This project welcomes all kinds of contributions.
 No contribution is too small!

-If you really wish to contribute to this project but don't know how to begin or if you need help with something related to this project, then feel free to send me an email or ping me in Discord (same handle).
+If you want to contribute to this project but don't know how to begin or if you need help with something related to this project, feel free to send me an email or ping me in Discord (same handle).

 ## Code of Conduct